polterguy/polterguy.github.io/workflows/index.md

 ## Meta programming

 The above constructs allows for _"meta programming"_, where the machine assembles the code required to create functionality, allowing the software developer to become more of an _"orchestrator"_, while having the internals of your actions encapsulate the nitty gritty stuff.
-Or as we say ...
+Or as we phrase it ...

 > Where the Machine Creates the Code